 Some people ask me: "How Much Does Homeschooling Cost?"
-Well, for me it would depend on your budget.
+Well, it depends on your budget.
 You can either have a big budget or a small budget.
-Either way, you will be able to educate your children as long as you are committed and determined to give them the best that you can.
+Either way, you can educate your children as long as you are committed and determined to give them the best you can.

-Some people think that teaching your children in the home without a structured curriculum can be quite expensive.
+Some people think teaching your children in the home without a structured curriculum can be expensive.
 I beg to disagree!
-I have been homeschooling for seven (7) years now and as long as I stick to our family budget, we can always provide a good education for our children without spending too much money.
+I have been homeschooling for eleven (11) years now.
+As long as I stick to our family budget, we can always provide a good education for our children without spending too much money.

-Aside from that, I get newsletters regularly which has a lot of ideas from other parents and children who homeschool.
-It also has lots of activities, classes, events, camps, listed where your family or your children can participate in with other homeschoolers.
+Aside from that, I get newsletters regularly, which have a lot of ideas from other parents and children who homeschool.
+It also has many activities, classes, events, and camps listed where your family or children can participate with other homeschoolers.

-As a parent, it is important to be aware of what is out there.
+As a parent, it is essential to know what is out there.
 There are expensive courses, and there are cheaper ones.
-It is important that you always do your research and also look at the ideas of other homeschooling families that you can adapt in your own family.
+It is vital that you always do your research and also look at the ideas of other homeschooling families that you can adapt to in your own family.
 In this way, you have a lot of options that you can choose from.

-You can also get a membership in a public library, zoos, museums, some other cultural events that can help you in cutting costs.
+You can also get a membership in a public library, zoos, museums, and other cultural events to help you cut costs.
 Sometimes, some parents even exchange expertise with other parents.
-You can share lessons together or take turns teaching your children in your field of expertise.
-Support groups also allow you to divide the cost of field trips, homeschool camps, science projects and many others.
+You can share lessons or take turns teaching your children in your expertise.
+Support groups also allow you to divide the cost of field trips, homeschool camps, science projects, and many others.